SurceBeats/Atlas/README.md

 These numbers highlight the incredible scale and richness of "The Atlas," where every exploration reveals new galaxies, stars, and worlds within a nearly infinite cosmos.

+## How to run it?
+First, install Pillow to enable image generation at runtime.
+You can do this by running pip install Pillow, which should work on most systems.
+After that, run python3 __main__.py to start a simple Flask web server.
+Then, open your browser and navigate to the localhost URL.
+You're all set!

 ## Galaxy Screenshots
 <p align="center"><img src="https://github.com/SurceBeats/Atlas/blob/main/public/galaxy.png" width="400" alt="The Atlas Logo"></p>
 <p align="center"><img src="https://github.com/SurceBeats/Atlas/blob/main/public/galaxy-systems.png" width="400" alt="The Atlas Logo"></p>